pour68/javascript-tutorials/README.md

 ### High order array methods

-forEach(): Calls a function for each array element map(): Creates a new array with the result of calling a function for each array element filter(): Creates a new array with every element in an array that pass a test find(): Returns the value of the first element in an array that pass a test findIndex(): Returns the index of the first element in an array that pass a test includes(): Check if an array contains the specified element every(): Checks if every element in an array pass a test some(): Checks if any of the elements in an array pass a test
+forEach(value, index, array): Calls a function for each array element map(value, index, array): Creates a new array with the result of calling a function for each array element filter(value, index, array): Creates a new array with every element in an array that pass a test find(value, index, array): Returns the value of the first element in an array that pass a test findIndex(value, index, array): Returns the index of the first element in an array that pass a test includes(): Check if an array contains the specified element every(): Checks if every element in an array pass a test some(): Checks if any of the elements in an array pass a test